shrinkray/ayling-reichert-refresh/wp-content/plugins/crelly-slider/readme.txt

 4. Slides and elements options (in this case, a text element)

 == Changelog ==

+= 1.4.2 =
+* Push required version of WordPress to 4.6.

+= 1.4.1 =
+* Fixed Gutenberg editor block failing to load.

+= 1.4.0 =
+* Added support for Gutenberg: sliders can now be inserted in a page or a post via the WordPress visual editor, no need to use shortcodes anymore (but it will still be supported).
+* Fixed slider option "Start from slide" displaying only "Random slide", as reported <a href="https://wordpress.org/support/topic/start-slide-cannot-be-selected-if-random-start-slide-is-selected">here</a>.
+* Fixed an issue where it was displayed an unsuccessful error message when saving slides with no elements, despite the operation being successful.

+= 1.3.7 =
+* Fixed PHP warning "Array and string offset access syntax with curly braces is deprecated" as reported <a href="https://wordpress.org/support/topic/syntax-with-curly-braces-is-deprecated">here</a>

 = 1.3.6 =
 * Fixed PHP warning "Cannot modify header information - headers already sent" as reported <a href="https://wordpress.org/support/topic/incompatibility-with-athemes-sydney-pros-customizer">here</a>